-Frank “Skip” Tylman is an experienced corporate executive, turned attorney, who understands the needs of Baby Boomers, who has personally experienced the incapacity and loss of parents, and who enjoys helping others through the planning process.
+Frank “Skip” Tylman is an experienced corporate executive, turned attorney, who understands the needs of Baby Boomers, who has personally experienced the incapacity and loss of parents, and who enjoys helping other through the planning process.

 Skip Tylman focuses his practice in the areas of estate planning, incapacity planning, Medicaid planning and crisis management, asset protection, probate and guardianship.
-He is accredited by the Veterans Administration to represent veterans in the preparation, presentation and prosecution of claims for veteran's benefits.

-Mr. Tylman is a member of the Florida Bar Association (Elder Law Section) and the St. Petersburg Bar Association (Probate & Guardianship Section).
+Mr. Tylman is a member of the Florida Bar Association (Elder Law Section) and the St. Petersburg Bar Association (Probate and Guardianship Section).
 He is also a member of the National Academy of Elder Law Attorneys (NAELA) and the Academy of Florida Elder Law Attorneys (AFELA).